realworldocaml/book/book/functors/README.md

 Error: Unbound constructor Int_interval.Interval
 ```

+\noindent
-In addition, the `endpoint` type is gone from the interface, meaning we no
+In addition, the `endpoint` type is gone from the interface, meaning
-longer need to define the `endpoint` type alias in the body of the module.
+we no longer need to define the `endpoint` type alias in the body of
+the module.

 It's worth noting that the name is somewhat misleading, in that there's
 nothing destructive about destructive substitution; it's really just a way of